VisualFP/docs/SA/design_concept/content/design/design_iteration_2_decisions_application.typ

 #import "@preview/tablex:0.0.6": tablex, hlinex
 #let load-drawio-svg(path, ..args) = image.decode(read(path).replace("Text is not SVG - cannot display", ""), ..args)

-= Application <application-decision>
+= Function Application <application-decision>

-The design suggested after the second iteration, as described in
-@design-proposal-2, leaves the application style open as a decision.
-This section makes that decision and elaborates on the reasons.

-Two possible application styles are:
+For function application, there are two possible application styles up for discussion:

 / Explicit: Leave higher-order function values as such and apply them explicitly using a dedicated application function.